A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 - And yes, even traditional postal mail

-Customer service vs. customer support and customer aftercare
+What’s the difference between customer service vs. customer support vs. customer aftercare?

 Other terms often used interchangeably with customer service include: